 Having resilience creates security in a constantly changing world.

 Some years ago I experienced first hand the effects of diminished resilience.
 As is so very common in the ever changing corporate environment, I found myself in the midst of a corporate take over.
-Everything about my working environment and my role changed almost over night….
-And I didn’t cope with it very well.
+Everything about my working environment and my role changed… and I didn’t cope with it very well.

 I failed to see the opportunities in the change or to focus on what I could control or influence.
 I felt overwhelmed and angry and my confidence in my abilities plummeted.

-But worst of all, my health suffered.
+Worst of all, my health suffered.
 I was living in a fog, with a constant feeling like I was onto my third glass of bubbles.
-Now at first that might sound entertaining…. but it was exhausting, to the point of requiring time off work and medical investigations to diagnose the cause of my strange symptoms (and rule out some frightening possibilities.)
+At first that might sound entertaining… but it was exhausting, to the point of requiring time off work and medical investigations to diagnose the cause of my strange symptoms (and rule out some frightening possibilities).

 This experience made me wonder, is it possible to boost our resilience?